privatezero/Resume/README.md

 Seattle, WA -- 09/2015-07/2016

 * Designed and implemented workflows for large VHS and open-reel audio reformatting projects
-* Delivered instruction to students, faculty and library staff, with a particular focus on media preservation and digitization methods and standards.
+* Delivered instruction to students, faculty and library staff, with a particular focus on media preservation and digitization methods and standards
-* Worked with patrons providing reference and assistance with library and media resources.
+* Worked with patrons providing reference and assistance with library and media resources
-* Supervised student employees.
+* Supervised student employees
-* Primary developer of scripts and applications for A/V media reformatting and preservation.
+* Primary developer of scripts and applications for A/V media reformatting and preservation
-* Designed and conducted surveys of collection materials to identify preservation issues and candidates for reformatting.
+* Designed and conducted surveys of collection materials to identify preservation issues and candidates for reformatting
-* Involved in all stages of media archiving, including preservation work on original items, description, reformatting, management of digital files and creation of access points.
+* Involved in all stages of media archiving, including preservation work on original items, description, reformatting, management of digital files and creation of access points

 UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __GRADUATE REFERENCE SPECIALIST__

 Seattle, WA -- 08/2014-08/2015

-* Conducted preservation and reformatting of Library Media Collections.
+* Conducted preservation and reformatting of Library Media Collections
-* Developed and maintained IT infrastructure for Digital Media Maker Space.
+* Developed and maintained IT infrastructure for Digital Media Maker Space
-* Provided A/V oriented reference and circulation services.
+* Provided A/V oriented reference and circulation services

 UNIVERSITY OF WASHINGTON LIBRARIES SPECIAL COLLECTIONS, __ASSISTANT TO FILM ARCHIVES SPECIALIST__

 Seattle, WA -- 12/2013-08/2015

-* Worked on all stages of moving image archival collections including aquisition, description, physical preservation and digitization.
+* Worked on all stages of moving image archival collections including aquisition, description, physical preservation and digitization
-* Developed guidelines for the creation of moving image collection EAD finding aids.
+* Developed guidelines for the creation of moving image collection EAD finding aids

 ###Other Work Experience
 ---